Pipefitter: Occupational hazards

 Pipe fitters are often exposed to hazardous or dangerous materials, such as asbestos, lead, ammonia, steam, flammable gases, various resins and solvents including benzene and various refrigerants.
 Much progress was made in the 20th century toward eliminating or reducing hazardous materials exposures.
 Many aspects of hazardous materials are now regulated by law in most countries, including asbestos usage and removal and refrigerant selection and handling.
+A major occupational hazard that pipefitters face is from welding fumes, including ultraviolet light, heavy metals, and chlorinated compounds during welding or torch cutting.
+Contact with previously mentioned solvents, adhesives, and epoxies during repair or installation of PVC/ABS pipes.
+Exposure to materials and liquids in old pipes during repair or removal.

 Other occupational hazards include exposure to the weather, heavy lifting, crushing hazards, lacerations, and other risks normal to the construction industry.